Skip to content

 print(contents)

 This code opens the file "filename.txt" in read mode, reads the entire contents of the file into a variable called contents, and then prints the contents to the console.
-Finally, the file is closed using the close() method.
+The try...except block catches common errors like FileNotFoundError or PermissionError that may occur in real-world scenarios.

 Reading Line by Line